Apply For An Offer In Compromise – One Way To Save

 - Asset equity.

-The OIC application requires you to describe your financial situation in detail, so before you proceed you must be willing to make a full and complete disclosure in the above areas and to pay the required application fee and down payment (as applicable).
+The OIC application requires you to describe your financial situation in detail.
+So, before you proceed you must be willing to make a full and complete disclosure in the above areas and to pay the required application fee and down payment (as applicable).
 It all comes down to a formula.
 The IRS utilizes a formula known as “Reasonable Collection Potential” or “RCP” for short, to determine qualification and if the taxpayer qualifies, what the correct amount is to offer the IRS.

 Eligibility For An Offer In Compromise

-Before the IRS will consider your offer, you must: (1) file all tax returns you are legally required to file, (2) make all required estimated tax payments for the current year, and (3) make all required federal tax deposits for the current quarter if you are a business owner with employees.
+Before the IRS considers your offer, you must: (1) file all tax returns, (2) make all estimated tax payments for the current year, and (3) make all federal tax deposits for the current quarter if you are a business owner with employees.
 In addition, you are not eligible if you are in an open bankruptcy proceeding.

-The OIC program is an option for taxpayers who are unable to pay their tax amounts in a lump sum or through an installment agreement and have exhausted their search for other payment arrangements.
-To qualify for the OIC program, taxpayers must be able to demonstrate and prove that their tax amount can not be settled under either a lump sum or installment agreement for starters.
+The OIC program is an option for taxpayers who are unable to pay their tax amounts in a lump sum or through an installment agreement.
+You must exhaust your search for other payment options.
+To qualify for the OIC program, taxpayers demonstrate and prove that a lump sum or installment agreement is not possible.

 The IRS may legally compromise a tax liability for one of the following reasons: